LewisSchmidtke/end-to-endFraudDetection/README.md

 | Botting      | Rapid repeat purchases with the same payment method       | 1–10         | 0.5–1s   | 90%           |

 **Planned fraud patterns:**
-- **Card Cracking** — Systematic testing of card credentials
+- **Card Cracking**: Systematic testing of card credentials
-- **Account Takeover** — Sudden activity spike after long inactivity, potentially from a new location with a new payment method
+- **Account Takeover**: Sudden activity spike after long inactivity, potentially from a new location with a new payment method
-- **Merchant Switching** — Payment method suddenly used across unusual merchant categories (e.g. gift cards)
+- **Merchant Switching**: Payment method suddenly used across unusual merchant categories (e.g. gift cards)

 ### 3. Database (`db/init.sql`, `src/DatabaseManager.py`)

-The `DatabaseManager` class handles all PostgreSQL interactions via `psycopg2`, including inserting all entity types, fetching and deactivating payment methods and random ID selection for transaction generation.
+The `DatabaseManager` class handles all PostgreSQL interactions via `psycopg2`, including inserting all entity types, fetching and deactivating payment methods, random ID selection for transaction generation, fetching user and device transaction history for streaming feature computation and inserting fraud alerts.

+The database schema includes a `fraud_alerts` table (in addition to users, user_devices, payment_methods, merchants and transactions) to track model-generated alerts from the streaming pipeline.

 The database schema can be seen here: